yashwandhare/yashwandhare/README.md

+## Hello
-## Hello, I’m Kazuto, currently pursuing a path in front-end development and have a growing interest in graphic design and UI/UX.
+- I’m Kazuto, currently pursuing a path in front-end development and have a growing interest in graphic design and UI/UX.

 ## Hobbies
 - Drawing